- What does Flutter provide?

 - Modern react-style framework

-- Rich set of widgets for Android and iOS
+- Rich set of widgets implementing Material Design and iOS-style.

 - APIs for unit and integration tests